jsnmrs/jasonmorris/posts/rotating-ssh-keys.md

 ## Create a new key pair

 Create your new SSH key pair.
 If you already have a key named `id_rsa`, this will overwrite it.
-When prompted, enter the passphrase you generated earlier
+When prompted, enter the passphrase you generated earlier.

 `ssh-keygen -t rsa -b 4096 ~/.ssh/id_rsa -C "comment describing key"`